John J. Beckley: Death and legacy

 Long in poor health, Beckley died in Washington, D.C., on April 8, 1807, and was buried at a public cemetery in Georgetown.
 His obituary was published in the National Intelligencer two days later.

 A legal dispute emerged over his estate, resulting in a protracted lawsuit which would not take 28 years to resolve.
-His widow Maria and his son Alfred were left in an uncomfortable financial situation, worsened by outstanding debts to various colleagues who had lent him money to avoid debtor's prison, including Jefferson and Rush.
+His widow Maria and his son Alfred were left in an uncomfortable financial situation, worsened by outstanding debts to various colleagues who had lent him money to avoid debtors' prison, including Jefferson and Rush.
 Maria stayed with friends in Washington and Philadelphia, and later with the family of Kentucky congressman John Fowler.
 She died in Lexington in 1833.
 Alfred Beckley was admitted to West Point on recommendation from General William Henry Harrison, graduating in 1823.
 After serving in various military postings, he was able to secure his father's estate, including a very large tract of unsettled land in western Virginia.
 Alfred Beckley resigned from the army and built his homestead on this plot; this later emerged into the town of Beckley, Virginia, which he named for his father.

 Beckley was an obscure figure to many later historians; he was not given an entry within the 1928–1936 Dictionary of American Biography.
 He has no surviving portrait; the only known painting of him was destroyed by fire.
 It was initially uncertain if the John James Beckley who became Clayton's scribe in 1769 was the same individual that later became the first librarian of Congress.
 Beginning in the late 1940s, a series of scholars published articles about him and his activities, highlighting his role within the early American political system and Jefferson's presidential campaigns.
 The scholars Edmund Berkeley and Dorothy Smith Berkeley published a biography entitled John Beckley: Zealous Partisan in a Nation Divided in 1973.
 In 1995, historian Gerard W. Gawalt published a volume of his collected works, Justifying Jefferson: The Political Writings of John James Beckley.